-This webinar presents initial findings from research that AHURI's Professional Services team is conducting in partnership with Melbourne City Mission (MCM).
+This webinar presented initial findings from research that AHURI's Professional Services team is conducting in partnership with Melbourne City Mission (MCM).
 There are many worthwhile programs and initiatives directed towards tackling youth homelessness in Victoria, and significant state funding is committed to supporting the sector in these efforts.
 However, the issue has not received strategic policy attention for well over a decade and currently there is no overarching plan or strategy.
 As the Victorian Government develops its 10-Year Housing Strategy, and a substantial review of homelessness policy in the state nears completion, join us as we discuss how youth homelessness fits into this emerging policy landscape.

-Join us for this one hour panel discussion featuring representatives from Melbourne City Mission, AHURI and Victoria’s peak homelessness body – the Council to Homeless Persons.
+We hope you enjoyed this one hour panel discussion featuring representatives from Melbourne City Mission, AHURI and Victoria’s peak homelessness body – the Council to Homeless Persons.

 Wayne Merritt, General Manager of Homelessness and Family Services, Melbourne City Mission

 Wayne brings over 20 years of experience leading and working in community-based organisations, local government and health care settings with particular focus on young people.
 Wayne is the General Manager of Homelessness and Family Services within MCM.
 He is a leading sector voice, particularly on the homelessness experiences of young people.
 He is a member of the Victorian Government’s Ministerial Homelessness Advisory Committee and a board director of the Council to Homeless Persons.
 He has lead the development of MCM’s Trauma informed Healing Orientated Framework, Wayne has a background in health, post graduate studies in business management and is currently completing his MBA.

 Kate Colvin, Manager Policy and Communications and Deputy CEO, Council to Homeless Persons